Brooklyn Eagle: History

 The Brooklyn Daily Eagle was first published on October 26, 1841.
 Its address at this time, and for many years afterwards, was at 28 Old Fulton Street, Brooklyn (today the site of a landmark building known as the "Eagle Warehouse").
 A few days after it started, the paper suspended publication for a month due to a printing press fire.
 From 1846 to 1848, the newspaper's editor was the poet Walt Whitman.

 The paper started as a combination of objective news and Democratic party organ.
-During the American Civil War, the Eagle supported the Democratic Party; as such, its mailing privileges through the United States Post Office Department were once revoked due to a forged letter supposedly sent by the 16th President Abraham Lincoln.
+During the American Civil War, the Eagle supported the Democratic Party; as such, its mailing privileges through the United States Post Office Department were once revoked due to a forged letter supposedly sent by President Abraham Lincoln.
 The Eagle played an important role in shaping Brooklyn's civic identity.
 The once-independent city became the third-largest city in America at that time, across the water from old New York City.
-In the 1898, it became a borough as part of the annexation and merger campaign that formed the City of Greater New York.
+In 1898, it became a borough as part of the annexation and merger campaign that formed the City of Greater New York.
 The Eagle had editorially tried to forestall and stop this process, claiming that Brooklyn would go from being a great city on its own to a hinterland of the bigger city.

 In August 1938, Frank D. Schroth bought the newspaper from M. Preston Goodfellow.
 In addition to dropping the word "Daily" from the paper's front page, Schroth increased the paper's profile and readership with more active local coverage focused on the borough as opposed to the other competing dailies at that time in Manhattan, such as The New York Times, New York Herald-Tribune, New York Journal-American, New York Daily News, New York Post, New York World-Telegram & Sun, New York Daily Mirror, and, later, Newsday, further out in the Long Island suburbs.

-The newspaper received the 1951 Pulitzer Prize for Public Service for its "crime reporting during the year."
+The newspaper received the 1951 Pulitzer Prize for Public Service for its "crime reporting during the year".
 Investigative journalist Ed Reid in an eight-part series exposed the activities of bookmaker Harry Gross and corrupt members of the New York City Police Department.
 This exposé led to an investigation by the Brooklyn District Attorney, and resulted in the eventual resignation of Mayor of New York City William O'Dwyer.